Anxiety and Treatment in Thailand

 To be diagnosed symptoms typically need to be present for at least six months, be more than what would be expected for the situation and decrease functioning.
 Other problems that may result in similar symptoms include hyperthyroidism; heart disease; caffeine, alcohol, or cannabis use; and withdrawal from certain drugs.

 Without treatment, anxiety disorders tend to remain.
 Treatment may include lifestyle changes, counselling, and medications.
-Counselling is usually with a type of cognitive behavioral therapy.
+Counselling is usually with a type of cognitive behavioural therapy.
 Medications, such as antidepressants, benzodiazepines, or beta blockers, may improve symptoms.

-Generalized anxiety disorder is the most common anxiety disorder to affect older adults.
+Generalised anxiety disorder is the most common anxiety disorder to affect older adults.
 Anxiety can be a symptom of a medical or substance abuse problem.
 A diagnosis of GAD is made when a person has been excessively worried about an everyday problem for six months or more.
 A person may find that they have problems making daily decisions and remembering commitments as a result of lack of concentration/preoccupation with worry.
 Their appearance looks strained, with increased sweating from the hands, feet, and axillae, and they may be tearful, which can suggest depression.

 Anxiety can be caused by alcohol abuse as well as illicit drug use, which in most cases improves with prolonged abstinence.
 Even moderate, sustained alcohol use may increase anxiety levels in some individuals.
 Caffeine, alcohol, and benzodiazepine dependence can worsen or cause anxiety and panic attacks.